NicholasCHowlett/airflowAroundFaceShields/README.md

 These scenarios will both be investigated with the assumption that the person not speaking will be inhaling at their maximum volumetric rate, and inhaling fully thru their nose.
 The distance from person-to-person will be assumed to be a constant of 0.75 [m].
 The speaking person's jet characteristics will be idealised, based on experimental data [5].
 The face shield's dimensional characteristics will be averaged from common, commercially-available products [F2].

 ## Methodology
 Computational Fluid Dynamics (CFD) will be used to conduct a number of numerical experiments where various parameters are varied.
-To achieve this within an adequate timeframe the OpenFOAM software will be used to run numerous, parallel simulations on cloud-based infrastructure.
+To achieve this within an adequate timeframe the OpenFOAM software will be used to run numerous, parallel CFD simulations on cloud-based infrastructure.

-This finite-volume approach will include turbulence modelling of the airflow created due to speaking, which includes appropriate modelling of flow around the shield towards the nose of the person assumed to be inhaling the virus.
-The person inhaling will be represented as a simplified geometry, created & generously released by [Atharva Wagh](https://grabcad.com/atharva.wagh-1).
+This finite-volume CFD approach will include turbulence modelling of the airflow created due to speaking, which includes appropriate modelling of flow around the shield towards the nose of the person assumed to be inhaling the virus.
+The person inhaling will be represented as a geometry created by [NIOSH](https://www.cdc.gov/niosh/data/datasets/rd-10130-2020-0/default.html).

 Due to the non-empirical experimental method employed, certain activities such as validation and verification should be also undertaken to provide confidence our numerical experiments are accurate reflections of the 'real-world', while also ensuring error introduced by the numerical methods are non-significant.

-Specifically our numerical results will be validated against experimental results, including airflow visualisations similar to some already experimentally investigated [9].
+Specifically our numerical results will be validated against experimental results, including airflow visualisations similar to some already experimentally investigated [6].
 We will also verify the insensitivity of numerical results to differing numerically-based parameters used to generate these results.

 ## Disclosure
 All applicable intellectual property (IP) we generate is made available under an Open COVID License (OCL).
 Specifically, our IP is released under their Patent and Copyright version 1.1 license.
 See the [OCL-PC v1.1 license](https://opencovidpledge.org/v1-1-ocl-pc/) for more specific details.